Overview of the Ironman 70.3 world championship course

 Plunge Into a Desert Oasis

-Sand Hollow Reservoir in Hurricane, Utah is one of most unique and scenic swim venues on the IRONMAN circuit.
+Sand Hollow Reservoir in Hurricane is one of most unique and scenic swim venues on the IRONMAN circuit.
 Athletes start and finish the swim from the main boat ramp at Sand Hollow State Park.
 The crystal blue waters make ideal swim conditions for athletes.
 Sunrises here can be indescribable, and the desert scenery is unlike anywhere in the world.
 Spectators can line the transition area and the shoreline to watch the athletes enter and exit the water.
-Athletes will have a fast two-turn course to navigate their 1.2 mile swim.
-Athletes run from the ramp to where their bikes are mounted in a fenced transition area (T1) toward the north end of the parking lot, then walk their bike to the starting shoot before mounting for the bike course.
+Athletes will have a fast two-turn course to navigate their 1.2-mile swim.
+Athletes run from the ramp to where their bikes are mounted in a fenced transition area (T1) toward the north end of the parking lot, then walk their bike to the starting chute before mounting for the bike course.

-Ventum Bike Course – Hurricane, Washington, St. George, Santa Clara, & Ivins
+FULGAZ Bike Course – Hurricane, Washington, St. George, & Ivins

 Ride Through Sand, Lava and Stone